Highlights

 SwimZip Information

-1. Lori……your very smart !!!!
+Lori……your very smart !!!!
 I worked as a mid level manager in children’s retail for 18 years.
 At a very LARGE big box retailer We used to receive a very limited quantity of uv protection swim covers (tops only ). as a seasonal item ?????
 Once a year ….
 Daaaaaaa !!!!
 They would sell out immediately with no scheduled replenishment. ???
 People travel 12 months a year !!!!
 Not including people who live in warm climates year round.
 The need is Bigger than life.
 This is a huge market!!
 Parents have become much more educated about the damage of the enviroment/uv rays on our children and ourselves.
 Thank god.
-Anyone that missed the boat on this product on your panel is an idiot !!!!
+Anyone that missed the boat on this product on your panel is a weirdo !!!!
 High five to the sister and brother who had the passion to start up this business.
 Saturate the market on this product.
 I truly believe you will make a huge amount of money.
 But most importantly for the health of our children and the future human race